Awesome: Video Game Levels N-S

 - Fortuna in Star Fox 64: "Can't let you do that, Star Fox!"

-- Not as rich as Venom I. Gotta love that feel of Andross deploying every ship he has left, trying to keep you away.
+- Venom I. Gotta love that feel of Andross deploying every ship he has left, trying to keep you away.
 Crazier still is Venom I on Expert Mode.

 - The train crash in MacBeth is THE reason the rumble pack was invented.
 So awesome.
 "NO!
 Hit the brakes!" *slam, slam, slam, slam* "...I can't stop it!!!" *CRASH*.
 Cue Chain Reaction Destruction.

-- How about the massive dog fight on Katina?
+- The massive dog fight on Katina.
 Followed by an Independence Day sized UFO.
 Also; whether you win or lose, you're still treated to an Earth-Shattering Kaboom.

 - Bolse was pretty awesome, also, although going there means missing out on Area 6 and the better version of Venom.
 For starters, everything starts out with impenetrable shields, and you have to blast away the shield generators.
 Then the bogeys start streaming out.
 Then, the core appears, and right around the same time (unless you beat them on Fortuna earlier in the game), the Star Wolf team appears.
 Then once you start shooting at the core, it starts shooting back.
 Dealing with all of those lasers flying around (from the busted panels of the core and from the Star Wolf team), it's quite exhilirating.
 Finally, once you bust all of the panels of the core, the entire planet-sized satellite blows up.
 There are a lot of large explosions in this game—the Saucerer on Katina, the Katina base if you don't take down the Saucerer, the weapons factory on Macbeth, the bosses of Solar and Area 6, Great Fox getting smacked with a Copperhead missile in Sector Z—but none of them are quite as big as the entire Bolse satellite.
 Almost makes missing the better ending worthwhile.